Calvin and Hobbes by Bill Watterson for April 27, 1987

 Note that this analysis does not assume and particular distance function.
 In particular it does not assume a distance function derived from a euclidian norm.
 But I doubt Calvin’s teacher could even tell you what that means.

-DevilDog2001 Premium Member almost 6 years ago
+DevilDog2001 Premium Member about 6 years ago

 AB: 5"